JR Freight Class EH800: Design

 The Bo′Bo′+Bo′Bo′ wheel arrangement locomotives are painted in an all-over red livery with a white bodyside line and silver wavy line.

 Operations

 The locomotives operate between Higashi-Aomori Freight Terminal and Goryōkaku Freight Terminal via the Kaikyō Line and Seikan Tunnel.

 History

 Design of the prototype locomotive, EH800-901, began in fiscal 2010, and the completed locomotive was unveiled to the press at the Toshiba factory in Fuchū, Tokyo, on 27 November 2012.
 It was delivered to JR Freight in Sendai in January 2013.
 Following delivery, the prototype locomotive was tested within the confines of Higashi-Fukushima Station before being moved to Goryōkaku Depot in Hokkaido for testing in winter conditions.

 The first full-production locomotive was delivered in June 2014.
 This entered revenue service on 16 July 2014.

+Major overhauls of this train are carried out by the Omiya Comprehensive Vehicle Centre, and traction duties in the DC line area are usually carried out by Class EF210 or Class EF65.

 Fleet list

 As of 1 March 2017, 20 Class EH800 locomotives are in service.

 Classification

 The EH800 classification for this locomotive type is explained below.
 As with previous locomotive designs, the prototype is numbered EH800-901, with subsequent production locomotives numbered from EH800-1 onward.